 Job Loss And Your Stock Grants (Part 1): Options, Restricted Stock, And ESPPs

 Whether it is expected or not, job loss is an upheaval that gives you a lot to think about.
 However, as you clear off your desk, don't forget your stock compensation.
 Too many departing employees have lost valuable potential gains because they were unaware of the post-termination rules—or even the vesting dates—of their stock grants.
 Post-termination rules are especially important for vested stock options, which expire forever if they are not exercised within a certain brief timeframe after the end of employment.
-It would be a shame to miss a chance to take some extra income on board as you go, especially if you are setting sail into a horizonless sea of unemployed job-hunting or if you are retiring.
+It would be a shame to miss a chance to take some extra income on board as you go, especially if you are setting sail into a horizonless sea of unemployed job-hunting (or retirement).

 This article series aims to inform you about common corporate practices with stock compensation when employees lose their jobs.
 Part 1 explains the specifics of restricted stock/RSUs, stock options, and employee stock purchase plans.
 Part 2 covers general important aspects of job termination that apply to all stock grants.
 When you're ready, test your knowledge of job-termination issues with our quick quiz on stock compensation and job loss.